ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `double` | 8.0     |

 Description
-:   Maximum distance from an edge to consider pruning it as in-progress (i.e. if we’re to far away from an edge, it is nonsensical to prune it).
+:   Maximum distance from an edge to consider pruning it as in-progress (i.e. if we're to far away from an edge, it is nonsensical to prune it).

 ### **`min_prune_dist_from_goal`**